Debunking the Myths of Fundraising

 You have to start somewhere, and you should not expect a lot when you start.

-Starting with some simple fundraising event to which you invite family and friends could be a low risk start.
+Starting with some simple fundraising event to which you invite family and friends could be a low-risk start to combating this fundraising issue.
 Remember: the more donors you have, the more funding you can get – and the more donors you can find, the more prospects they will lead you to.
 Eventually, they will lead to the wealthy people you thought you didn’t know.

-To learn about the remainder of Tom Wolf’s seven myths of fundraising, and to get the essential knowledge that you need to start fundraising, enroll in Introduction to Fundraising from Philanthropy University.
+To learn about the remainder of Tom Wolf’s seven myths of fundraising, how to combat fundraising challenges for nonprofits, and the essential knowledge that you need to start fundraising, enroll in Introduction to Fundraising from Philanthropy University today.

 Using Free, Online Courses to Support Your Internal Fundraising Training Programs